sixthextinction/rag-chatbot/README.md

 - **Topic Management**: Switch between different research topics
 - **Conversation History**: Maintains context during Q&A sessions

+## System Requirements

+- The models need about 4.5-5 GB of free space
+- Gemma 3 can run on a single consumer-tier dGPU
+- Gemma 3 4B IT QAT and ChromaDB running together should use about 6 GB VRAM at peak

 ## Prerequisites

 1. **Node.js**